jbornschein/mca-genmodel/README.txt

 First, run some examples.
 E.g.

   $ cd examples
   $ python mca-barstest.py
+or
+  $ python bsc-barstest.py

-This should run the MCA algorithm on artificaial bars data and visualize the result.
+This should run the respective algorithm on artificaial bars data and visualize the result.

-To run the real experiments change into the 'gf-learing/' directory and choose a parameter-file:
+To run the real experiments change into the 'gf-learing/' directory and choose a parameter-file; e.g.

- $ python run-em.py params-16x16-h100.py
+ $ python run-em.py params-20x20-dog/mca-20-0600-H12.py

 The results will be stored into a file called "output/.../results.h5".
 This file contains the W, pi, sigma parameters for each EM iteration.
 To